winglang/ocix/ocix/resources/bucket.md

 inflight tryGet(key: str, opts?: BucketTryGetOptions): str?
 ```

-Get an object from the bucket if it exists If the bytes returned are not a valid UTF-8 string, an error is thrown.
+Get an object from the bucket if it exists.
+If the bytes returned are not a valid UTF-8 string, throw an exception.

 ###### Parameters <a id="Bucket.tryGet.parameters"></a>